Halesowen Abbey: Foundation and early years

-Halesowen Abbey originated in a grant of the manor of Halesowen in 1214 by King John to Peter des Roches, then Bishop of Winchester, intended to allow the Peter to found a religious house "of whatever order he pleased".
+Halesowen Abbey originated in a grant of the manor of Hales in 1214 by King John to Peter des Roches, then Bishop of Winchester, intended to allow Peter to found a religious house "of whatever order he pleased".
 On 27 October of that year the king issued instructions through letters close to the Sheriff of Staffordshire to give the bishop full seisin of the manor and all that pertained to it.
 The following year John issued a charter confirming the manor in frankalmoin to the "canons of the Premonstratensian order resident at Hales" (apud Hales).

 However, the official date for the foundation of Halesowen Abbey, as given by the Premonstratensian order, is 1218, at least three years after the canons regular, known as "White Canons" because of their habit, had set up a community at Halesowen.
 Such apparent disparities were common with Premonstratensian houses and stem from religious and theological attitudes specific to the order.
 In monastic orders generally an abbey requires a chapter of at least 13, so that there can be an abbot or "father" and twelve canons.
 Moreover, it seems likely that the Premonstratensians did not count an abbey as fully established until there was an abbey church to consecrate.
 Finally, several of the later abbeys were dedicated not simply to Mary, mother of Jesus, but specifically, as at Dale (Stanley Park) Abbey ad festum Assumptionis — "for the Feast of the Assumption," so the abbey would not be inaugurated until the next occurrence of the festival (15 August) after the gathering of a sufficient number in church.
 All of this could lead to considerable delays.
 The basic facts about the foundation and dedication of an abbey were established in advance by Bishop Redman, abbot of Shap Abbey, before he carried out regular canonical visitations of Premonstratensian houses in 1478.
 The text of replies to his preliminary enquiries for that year's visitation of Halesowen: